 Aquaculture

-Studies of marine litter in the Arctic do not provide information about the presence of debris associated specifically with aquaculture as it is difficult to identify items that are specific to this activity unless they are recovered in close proximity to where aquaculture activities occur..
+Studies of marine litter in the Arctic do not provide information about the presence of debris associated specifically with aquaculture such as nets, ropes, floats, pipes and packaging material and containers.
+It is difficult to identify items that are specific to this activity unless they are recovered in close proximity to where aquaculture activities occur or have clear distinguishing markers.
 Overall, the importance of this sector, and therefore its potential contribution to marine litter, is relatively small compared to the fisheries sector but, on a local scale, it may still contribute significantly.
-In certainccertain areas of the Norwegian coast is estimated to be the source of about 30% of the total amount of marine litter (OSPAR Commission, 2009).
+In certain areas of the Norwegian coast aquaculture is estimated to be the source of approximately 30% of the total amount of marine litter detected (OSPAR Commission, 2009).